Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

  - Effects based upon consecutive actions (such as Tsuga, or Relentless, or Combos) are tracked separately for each bunshin (and accordingly, separately from you), and you do not gain any bonuses (or penalties) associated with their actions.

- - Bunshin which have their own Fatigue are created as a Fatigue 1 version of you, with all the normal benefits and penalties, along with all status effects present on you at the time of their creation.
+ - Bunshin which have their own Fatigue are created as a Fatigue 1 version of you, with all the normal benefits and penalties.
 Bunshin which specify they have their own Fatigue and pay their own costs accordingly can take on their own Upkeeps, otherwise, you pay all their Fatigue costs (all Stamina and Chakra Exhaustion rolls they make, or are forced to make), and take on any Upkeeps from actions they perform.
 Bunshin which have their own Fatigue can never use the medical ninjutsu Vital Repair or Mystic Palm (including Wood and Shadow clones).

  - Should a Bunshin that can make their own Fatigue rolls fail a Stamina or Chakra Exhaustion check badly enough that it would bring them one or more levels of fatigue beyond the point at which it would normally destroy itself, the technique fails outright in addition to the clone destroying itself.
 This is effectively just an extension of the normal rules of what happens when someone knocks themselves too far unconscious from the costs of one technique.